The Cholesterol Myth: Why Cholesterol Isn’t the Real Cause of Heart Disease

 You may request a free 15-minute consultation with Dr. Martina Sturm to review your health concerns and outline appropriate next steps within a root-cause, systems-based framework.

-Is high cholesterol actually dangerous?
+Does high cholesterol actually cause heart disease?

 Does eating cholesterol raise blood cholesterol levels?